giongto35/gowog/README.md

 http://game.giongto35.com

+**Note**: The server host is currently in Singapore, so people in US, Europe might experience high latency.
+I'm working on hosting to the game on those regions soon.
+Sorry for the inconvenience.

 ### Local

 You can try the game on local by running `./run_local.sh`.
 It will build a docker environment and run the game on port 8080.